-When moving for a job, you’re managing two different types of stress: the excitement (and anxiety) of a new position as well as the thrill (and fear) of moving to a new city.
+Whether it’s remote or in-person, you’re managing two different types of stress when moving for work: the excitement (and anxiety) of a new position as well as the thrill (and fear) of moving to a new city.
 Even when it’s a move you’re excited to make, it can still be stressful.
 If you’re looking at relocation for a job, here are eight tips to help you tackle the task.

-1. Look for Company Support
+2. Look for Company Support

-2. Don’t Rush into Housing
+3. Don’t Rush into Housing

 If you’re looking at commuting, check to see how long it would take to commute to work and back home in rush-hour traffic.
 That can make a big difference in how much you enjoy living there.
 If you have a family (or plan to start one soon), look at what kind of schools are available and how many parks are in the area.

-3. Get (and Stay) Organized
+4. Get (and Stay) Organized

 Make checklists of what needs to be done, and create a calendar of when it needs to be done.
-Marking items off the list will give you a sense of satisfaction, help keep you on track, and ensure you remember to complete all the details, no matter how big or how small.
+Marking items off the list will give you a sense of satisfaction, help keep you on track, and ensure you remember to complete all the details, no matter how big or small.

-5. Make It Feel Like Home
+7. Make It Feel Like Home